graknlabs/benchmark-archive/querygen/README.md

 This will produce a `.gql` file of queries in `ABSOLUTE_TARGET_DIRECTORY`.

+The alternative to the `--gridded` downsampling method is `--kmeans`, which utilises K-means to group similar queries and subsample, choosing a few of this similar grouping.
+In practice we have found `gridded`, which splits the vector space into a grid and samples from each grid square that contains elements to work better (ie. it is more interpretable, and controllable).

 ### Shortcomings
 * attribute comparisons limited to : contains (string), <, >, == and !==